enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-intro.md

 ## Revision

 Daryl wants to create an object goes up and down.
-He should use ???
+He should use... ???

 - Tweenservice
-- for loops
+- For loops
-- while loops
+- While loops
-- multiple scripts that change positional value by a little bit
+- Multiple scripts that change positional value by a little bit